 A far infrared sauna can help the body rid itself of toxic substances through the process of sweating and improved circulation.
 Improved blood circulation increases the body’s supply of oxygen to detox organs like the liver and kidneys, allowing them to function more efficiently.
 Increasing oxygen can also be lethal to many foreign pathogens.

 Through the process of detoxification, the body may also rid itself of heavy metals such as lead, mercury, and aluminum, as well as toxins from pesticides and environmental chemicals.

-According to the article, "Far Infrared Sauna Therapy" by Alan D. Clark, in 1976, a little-known article in National Geographic described how workers in the Cinnabar mines in Spain who showed signs of mercurialism were able to rid themselves of toxic mercury accumulation – by means of sweat baths after work.
+According to the article "Far Infrared Sauna Therapy" written by Alan D. Clark in 1976 for National Geographic, Clark described how workers in the Cinnabar mines in Spain who showed signs of mercurialism were able to rid themselves of toxic mercury accumulation – by means of sweat baths after work.
 Confirmation of this mechanism came shortly after, in a study of chlorine manufacturing workers who were exposed to significant quantities of mercury in the workplace.
 Special suits were used to collect perspired excretions of these workers during part of their workday.
 The results showed significant mercury excretion by this route.

 You can also detoxify your body of chronic viral, bacterial and parasitic conditions, such as Lyme disease and acne, while activating an immune response to these toxic areas.